pathwayforte/pathway-forte/README.rst

 PathwayForte |build| |docs|
 ===========================
-A Python package for comparing the effect of pathway database choice in functional enrichment and classification methods.
+A Python package for comparing the effects of the pathway database of choice on functional enrichment and classification tasks.

 Installation
 ------------